Jorge523757/Digit_Sof_Nuevo/rocket-django-main/docs/docker.md

     driver: bridge
 ```

-It defines a multi-container application with two services, `rocket-django` and `nginx`.
+It defines a multi-container application with two services, `DigitSoft-django` and `nginx`.

-- `rocket-django` service:
+- `DigitSoft-django` service:

-    - container_name: This sets the container name to rocket_django.
+    - container_name: This sets the container name to DigitSoft_django.
     - restart: This tells Docker to automatically restart the container if it exits.
     - build: This instructs Docker to build the container image from the current directory (.).
     - networks: This specifies that the container should be connected to two networks: db_network and web_network.
-    - depends_on: Indicates that the rocket-django container should be started before the nginx container, ensuring the application is ready before serving web traffic.
+    - depends_on: Indicates that the DigitSoft-django container should be started before the nginx container, ensuring the application is ready before serving web traffic.

 - `nginx` service:

     - container_name: This sets the container name to nginx.
-    restart: Similar to rocket-django, this ensures automatic restarts.
+    restart: Similar to DigitSoft-django, this ensures automatic restarts.
     - image: Instead of building its image, this service uses the pre-built nginx:latest image.
     - ports: This maps the container port 5085 to the host port 5085.
 This means any request sent to your host on port 5085 will be forwarded to the container on port 5085.
     - volumes: This mounts thetainer_name: This sets the container name to nginx.
-    restart: Similar to rocket-django, this ensures automatic restarts.
+    restart: Similar to DigitSoft-django, this ensures automatic restarts.
     - image: Instead of building its image, this service uses the pre-built nginx:latest image.
     - ports: This maps the container port 5085 to the host port 5085.
 This means any request sent to your host on port 5085 will be forwarded to the container on port 5085.
     - volumes: This mounts the local directory `./nginx` to the container's `/etc/nginx/conf.d` directory.
 This allows you to easily update your Nginx configuration without rebuilding the image.
-    - networks: Same as rocket-django, this connects the container to web_network.
+    - networks: Same as DigitSoft-django, this connects the container to web_network.
-    - depends_on: This ensures the Nginx container only starts after the rocket-django container is up and running.
+    - depends_on: This ensures the Nginx container only starts after the DigitSoft-django container is up and running.

 - `Networks`:

     - db_network: This defines a bridge network named db_network.
 This allows containers connected to this network to communicate with each other, potentially including a database server.
-    - web_network: Another bridge network named web_network is used for communication between the nginx and rocket-django containers.
+    - web_network: Another bridge network named web_network is used for communication between the nginx and DigitSoft-django containers.

 A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
 This is the content of the `Dockerfile`: